 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Heathrow Airport Limited reported total carbon emissions of approximately 21,764,000 kg CO2e from Scope 1 and 18,742,184,000 kg CO2e from Scope 3.
-The Scope 1 emissions, which include direct emissions from owned or controlled sources, amounted to about 32,116,000 kg CO2e, while Scope 3 emissions, which encompass indirect emissions from the value chain, were significantly higher at approximately 18,742,184,000 kg CO2e.
-Notably, there were no reported Scope 2 emissions for the year.
-Heathrow has set ambitious climate commitments, aiming to reduce absolute greenhouse gas emissions across all scopes by 46.2% by 2030, using 2019 as the baseline year.
-This target includes emissions from upstream transportation, waste generated in operations, business travel, employee commuting, and downstream leased assets.
+In 2023, Heathrow Airport Limited reported total carbon emissions of approximately 21,000,000 kg CO2e from Scope 1 and 18,742,184,000 kg CO2e from Scope 3 emissions.
+The Scope 1 emissions, which include direct emissions from owned or controlled sources, amounted to about 32,116,000 kg CO2e.
+Notably, there were no reported Scope 2 emissions, which typically encompass indirect emissions from the generation of purchased electricity, steam, heating, and cooling consumed by the company.
+Heathrow has set ambitious climate commitments, aiming to reduce absolute Scope 1, 2, and 3 greenhouse gas emissions by 46.2% by 2030, using 2019 as the baseline year.
+This target encompasses emissions from upstream transportation and distribution, waste generated in operations, business travel, employee commuting, and downstream leased assets.
 Additionally, Heathrow is committed to ensuring that 67% of its suppliers and customers, based on emissions from purchased goods and services and the use of sold products, will set science-based targets by 2027.
-These commitments are part of Heathrow's broader strategy to align with the Science Based Targets initiative (SBTi) and contribute to global efforts to limit warming to 1.5°C. The emissions data and targets are cascaded from Heathrow Airport Limited, reflecting its corporate family relationship.
+These commitments are part of Heathrow's broader strategy to align with the Science Based Targets initiative (SBTi) and contribute to global efforts to limit temperature rise to 1.5°C. The targets reflect a comprehensive approach to managing emissions across all scopes, including biogenic emissions and removals from bioenergy.

 Access structured emissions data, company-specific emission factors, and source documents